Sura 57 of the Quran is entitled Iron (Al-Hadeed / الحـديد). Iron is the 26th element on the periodic table.

 Iron and Life

-Iron is so important that without it all life would cease to exist.
-Every living thing: plants, animals, human beings, bacteria (good and bad), even cancer cells all need iron to survive and grow.
+Iron is so important that without it, all life would cease to exist.
+Every living thing, plants, animals, human beings, bacteria (good and bad), and even cancer cells all need iron to survive and grow.
 Plants require iron to make chlorophyll, which is necessary for growth and generating oxygen for people to breathe.
 Plants, animals, and human beings require iron to make DNA, which encodes all life.
 Animals and humans also need iron to make hemoglobin, which delivers oxygen to the body.
 Iron also carries carbon dioxide out of the body, which plants need to function.

-Iron and the Advancment of Civilization
+Iron and the Advancement of Civilization

-One thought on “Iron
+3 thoughts on “Iron

-Leave a Reply
+Leave a comment